offbynull/learn/Math/input/input.md

 ... resulting in the final product `{kt} \frac{6}{12}`.

 This is the accepted algorithm for multiplying any 2 fractions together.
 The product of fractions is the product of their numerators over the product of their denominators.
-It doesn't matter if the fractions are proper fractions or improper fractions.

 ```{output}
 arithmetic_code/FractionNumber.py